 This year, bipolar disorder will affect approximately 2.8 percent of the United States population, while up to 4.4% of all Americans have experienced bipolar disorder at some point in their lives.1

-By popular estimates, bipolar disorder affects between 1.5 and 2 percent of the United States population.
-The cost of treating bipolar disorder can range wildly, depending on where one’s condition falls along the bipolar spectrum, the presence of concurrent disorders, the coverage and deductibles of one’s insurance policy and the type of program selected in a patient’s treatment regimen.
+If you suspect this disorder in yourself or someone you love, you might be concerned about the costs of bipolar treatment.
+It’s true, the cost of treating bipolar disorder can range wildly, depending on where one’s condition falls along the bipolar spectrum, the presence of concurrent disorders, the coverage and deductibles of one’s insurance policy and the type of program selected in a patient’s treatment regimen.

 Don’t let frustration stop you from treatment.
 It is possible to get clear answers and find a way to make treatment affordable for you and your family.
 By all means, avoiding bipolar disorder treatment will cost more in the long run, no matter what treatment options you choose.
 Finding affordable solutions may be easier than you think.

 Costs for initial bipolar treatment can run high in the first year after a bipolar disorder diagnosis, especially if residential (overnight) treatment and stabilization services are needed.
 Unfortunately, bipolar disorder often goes unrecognized until a crisis situation occurs, and these situations often require intensive treatment.
 Many people choose residential or inpatient treatment when they begin their journey in bipolar recovery.

 Once stabilized, outpatient care treatment offers a helpful step-down in treatment that allows participants to return home in the evenings and return to jobs, school, and family obligations.
 Intensive outpatient treatment can last several hours a week while traditional counseling sessions may last anywhere from one to three hours per week.